This Italian Sausage Tomato Sauce is loaded with tomatoes and spices. It’s great over zucchini noodles, pasta, mashed potatoes, and even on its own.

 Add the pesto, and cover the pan.
 Once it boils, lower the heat to maintain a low simmer.

 Meanwhile in a skillet, heat the remaining 1 tablespoon of olive oil.

 Add the Italian sausages, and sauté until they become brown on the outside but still raw inside.

 Cut the Italian sausages into three pieces each, and add to the tomato sauce.
 Cook on low heat for about 1½ hours.
 You can also cook the sauce for longer (3-4 hours) if you have the time.

 Before serving, remove the bay leaf.
 Serve it over spaghetti or zucchini noodles.

 Nutrition InformationAmount per serving (1/8) — Calories: 256, Fat: 19.4g, Saturated Fat: 5.7g, Cholesterol: 33mg, Sodium: 339mg, Carbohydrates: 10.7g, Fiber: 2.3g, Sugar: 6.6g, Protein: 8.3g

 If you make this recipe, please don't forget to snap a photo and hashtag it #primaverakitchen.
 I really want to see!

-And if you like this Italian Sausage Tomato Sauce recipe, please share with your friends and family.
+If you like this Italian Sausage Tomato Sauce recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.